Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 3- The hadiths considered as hasan are to the effect that it is recommendable to supplicate Almighty Allah during this night and ask Him for forgiveness.

 4- There is no specific supplication reported to be said in this night.
-Hence, the supplications that some print and distribute among people in some Muslim countries as being recommendable on this night is not correct and has no basis in Shari`ah.
+Hence, the supplications that some print and distribute among people in some Muslim countries as being recommendable on this night are not correct and have no basis in the Shari`ah.

 In his response to your question, Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, states:

 There are three points to be discussed in handling the question in hand: